rensilveira/SolarSystSimulatorWWDC2018/README.md

 # SolarSystSimulatorWWDC2018
 WWDC 2018 Submission - Solar System Simulator

 This project tried to simulate our solar system planets position.

+Here you can check where the planets were on an important date, like your birthday!

 It is possible to :
-  - remove time parameter
+  - Remove time parameter
-  - change time speed
+  - Change time speed
-  - set initial date to see planets position on this date
+  - Set initial date to see planets position on this date
-  - show or hide planet orbit
+  - Show or hide planet orbit